Dawn of the transformer era in speech emotion recognition: closing the valence gap: Efficiency

 \subsection{Can we reduce the training data without a loss in performance?}

+\emph{\textbf{Answer}}: A reduction of training samples without loss in performance is only possible for arousal and dominance.

-Reducing the amount of training data offers another way to speed up model building.
+\emph{\textbf{Details:}} Reducing the amount of training data offers another way to speed up model building.
 To find out what effect the removal of training samples has, we conducted an experiment where we fine-tuned several versions of the same pre-trained model with different fractions of the training set ({\msppodcast}).
-For instance, we randomly drop $95$\% of the training set and build the model with the remaining $5$\%.
 We leave development and test set untouched.